CRISES IN THE CAPITALIST SYSTEM

 Capitalist economy is a production system whereby major production sectors like Industries, Agriculture, Mining and Commerce are owned and run by private firms and individuals.

-• Under this system, the governments set rules and regulations as well as collection of tariffs and taxes.
+• Under this system, governments set rules regulations and collect tariffs and taxes.

-It is different from Socialist economy, whereby production sectors like Industries, Agriculture, Mining and Commerce are owned and run by the state or government; For Example the USSR's economy in the 1980's.
+It is different from Socialist economy, where production sectors including Industrial, Agricultural, Mining and Commerce are owned and run by the state or government; For Example the USSR's economic system in 1980's.

 In the context of capitalism, crises are problems, conflicts and disruptions that negatively affected capitalist production, especially in Europe and its colonies in Africa and Asia.

-The immediate cause was the assassination of Archduke Franz Ferdinand, the heir to the Austro-Hungarian throne, and his wife Sophie in Sarajevo, the capital of Bosnia, on Sunday, 28 June 1914.
+Immediate reason for outbreak of WWI was assassination of Archduke Franz Ferdinand, heir to Austro-Hungarian throne, and his wife Sophie in Sarajevo, capital of Bosnia, on Sunday, 28 June 1914.

-The assassin was Gavrilo Princip, a member of a Serbian nationalist group known as the Black Hand.
+Assassin was Gavrilo Princip, a member of a Serbian nationalist group known as Black Hand.

 On the morning of June 28, 1914, Franz Ferdinand and his wife visited Sarajevo.

-One of them known as Cabrinovic, threw a grenade, which missed the Archduke but injured others nearby.
+One of them known as Cabrinovic, threw a grenade, which missed Ferdinand but injured others.

 Austria-Hungary blamed Serbia and issued an ultimatum on 23 July 1914 with three main demands: